TakenouchiTR/Himeji/README.md

 # Himeji
 Himeji Map Viewer is a Java application used top create top-down renders of Minecraft maps.
-Himeji has options to allow for rendering certain areas of maps, rendering within a certain elevation range, and has options for adding or removing details to renders.
+Himeji has options to allow for rendering certain areas of maps, rendering within a certain elevation range, and has for adding or removing details to renders.
+Himeji is currently under development with more planned features coming in the future.

 ![picture alt](https://tknouchi.files.wordpress.com/2020/03/sample.png)